July 30, 2025

 The legend says that the collapse of a particularly deep shaft buried him beneath tons of rock and salt.
 For days, rescue attempts were made – but in vain.
 Eventually, the shaft was sealed, and his name was lost to darkness.
 Yet the mountain, so the story goes, never let him go.

-Soon after, fellow workers reported strange occurrences near the site of the accident: footsteps where no one walked.
-Tools that moved on their own.
-A sudden chill drifting through the tunnels without reason.
-What began as coincidence grew into a story – and eventually became a fixed part of Hallstatt’s oral tradition.
+A short time later, colleagues reported strange noises near the scene of the accident: footsteps where no one was walking.
+Tools that moved.
+Cold that moved through the tunnels for no reason.
+What began as a coincidence soon became a story – and then a permanent fixture in the oral history of Hallstatt.

 To this day, guides and staff of the salt mines tell of unexplainable encounters.
 No one openly calls it a ghost – but everyone knows who is meant when someone says: “The miner was around again today.”